270.07 Power to abate; correction of errors.

-(e) The commissioner may by written order abate, reduce, or refund any penalty or interest imposed by any law relating to taxation, if in the commissioner's opinion the failure to timely pay the tax or failure to timely file the return is due to reasonable cause.
-The order shall be made on application of the taxpayer to the commissioner.
+(e) The commissioner may by written order abate, reduce, or refund any penalty or interest imposed by any law relating to taxation, if in the commissioner's opinion the failure to timely pay the tax or failure to timely file the return is due to reasonable cause, or if the taxpayer is located in a presidentially declared disaster area.

 Subd.
 1a.
 Examination of application; reductions; appeals.
 The commissioner shall examine all applications submitted by a county board pursuant to section 375.192, subdivision 3.
 If the applicant has previously submitted a claim for property tax relief pursuant to chapter 290A based on the property taxes payable prior to receiving the abatement, the commissioner may approve the application in an amount reduced by the relief provided pursuant to chapter 290A.

 An appeal may be taken to the tax court from an order of the commissioner made pursuant to this subdivision.

 Subd.
 2. Correction of errors.
 The commissioner of revenue, on application of the county auditor with the approval of the county board, may order the correction of any administrative and clerical errors in the assessment, levy and extension of ad valorem taxes other than valuation.

 Subd.
 3. Additional powers of commissioner.
 Notwithstanding any other provision of law the commissioner of revenue may,

 (a) based upon the administrative costs of processing, determine minimum standards for the determination of additional tax for which an order shall be issued, and